-First, when $m$ the order of carryover effect is as large as comparable to $T$ the length of horizon, our method, though still unbiased in theory, incurs a huge variance that typically prohibits the experimental designer to make any inference.
-This is due to the fact that our method is general and requires the minimum amount of modeling assumptions.
-When the outcome model has some structures, for example the equilibrium effects as in \citet{wager2019experimenting}, utilizing such structures will lead to difference designs.
-Second, our method does not take advantage of covariate information to further reduce the randomization variance.
-This could lead to future work.
+First, when $m$, the order of the carryover effect is as large as comparable to $T$ the horizon's length, our method, though still unbiased in theory, incurs a large variance that typically prohibits the firm from making meaningful inference.
+This is because our method is general and requires the minimum amount of modeling assumptions.
+If we have strong domain knowledge about the outcome model, we can incorporate it to improve the design.
+Second, our method only considers flipping independent coins before the experiment even begins.
+We do not consider adaptively changing the coin flip probabilities, as it requires further assumptions about the outcome model, \emph{e.g.}, some time-homogeneity of the data generating process.
+Third, in this paper, we have only considered the estimand as in \eqref{eqn:estimand}, which is motivated when firms want to decide whether to permanently adopt a policy.
+If the primary focus is on some other general causal estimands, our results do not directly apply.
+It remains open to derive new results for other estimands, using a similar strategy that we have employed.

-Finally, we do encourage empirical researchers who apply our method to use domain knowledge to narrow down $m$ first, before using the procedure in Section~\ref{sec:FigureOutm} to identify $m$.
-This is because, empirically, each sub-routine to identify \eqref{SubRoutineNull} needs to consume experimental resources at the scale of $T/p \approx 100$ to well distinguish two candidate values, which could be luxurious when the resource is scarce.